VAT

 In this article we’ll look at the methods to determine a company’s VAT registration status by using the official tools, specific services for a particular country and the best methods.

-The verification of a company’s VAT registration will help you:
+The verification of a company’s registration will help you:

 • Ensure legal compliance